SamirIngley/Desktop-Profiles/README.md

 ************************************************************************************************

 ## Table of Contents
-Built in Go on a :apple: Mac, for a Mac\
-Works from *anywhere* :earth_africa: on your terminal
+Built in Go on a :apple: Mac, for a Mac // Works from *anywhere* :earth_africa: on your terminal

 **[:question: How does it work](https://github.com/SamirIngley/Desktop-Profiles/blob/master/README.md#question-how-does-it-work)\
 [:arrow_up: Recent Updates](https://github.com/SamirIngley/Desktop-Profiles/blob/master/README.md#arrow_up-recent-updates)**